 How to Clean Shower Head Using Vinegar

-Before cleaning, make sure you have the following items to hand:
+Before cleaning your shower head using vinegar, make sure you have the following items to hand:

 1. Remove the Shower Head

-Begin by disconnecting the shower head from the hose.
-Most come undone by simply turning the connecting nut.
-However, if you’re unsure, check your owner’s manual, especially if you have a warranty.
+Start by disconnecting the shower head from its hose.
+Most can be released by simply turning the connecting nut.
+However, if you haven’t done it before, check your owner’s manual as you don’t want to do anything that might void the warranty.

 2. Prepare the Vinegar Bath

-- Measure: If you have a deep sink, close the drain and pour an adequate amount of white vinegar into it.
-Use a cup to measure how much vinegar you’re using, as you’ll need to balance it with baking soda.
+- Measure: If you have a deep sink, plug the drain and pour a generous amount of white vinegar into it.
+Use a cup to measure how much you use, as you will need to balance it with baking soda.

 - Enough to submerge: Pour enough vinegar to submerge the shower head completely.
-If you don’t have a deep sink, you can use a deep bowl.
+If you don’t have a large enough sink, you can use a deep bowl or bucket instead.

-- Add in baking soda: Then, grab your baking soda, and add a third of a cup for every cup of vinegar you’ve used.
-When you pour in baking soda, the vinegar should begin to bubble and sizzle.
+- Add baking soda: Once you have enough vinegar, add a third of a cup of baking soda for every cup of vinegar.
+As the baking soda is added, the vinegar should start bubbling and sizzling.

 3. Immerse the Shower Head

-You want to make sure that it’ll stay immersed for the whole period.
-If it rises to the surface, weight it down with a heavy object.
+Try to make sure it will stay immersed in the solution for the whole duration.
+If it floats to the surface, weigh it down with something heavy.

 4. Rinse and Test

-- Remove from the solution: When the time is up, remove the shower head and rinse it under running water.
+- Remove from the solution: When enough time has passed, remove the shower head from the solution and rinse it under running water.

-- Reconnect: After rinsing it thoroughly, reconnect it to the hose.
+- Reconnect: After rinsing the shower head thoroughly, reconnect it to the hose.

-- Test: Let the water flow and see if it’s improved.
-If it’s still a little clogged, you can repeat the treatment, or try a commercial cleaner.
+- Test: Turn the shower on and see if its flow rate has improved.
+If it still appears to be clogged, you can repeat the process or try a commercial cleaner.

 How to Clean an Attached Shower Head

-- A zip tie, hair elastic or shoelace.
+- A zip tie, elastic band, or any other string

 1. Fill the Bag

-Take the plastic bag and fill it with enough vinegar to cover the shower head — remember to measure by cups.
-Make sure you use a sturdy container that can hold the weight.
-Then, mix in a third of a cup of baking soda for every cup of vinegar you’ve used.
+Fill the plastic bag with enough vinegar to cover the shower head — use a cup to measure how much you pour in.
+Make sure your bag is watertight and strong enough to hold the weight.
+Then, mix in a third of a cup of baking soda for every cup of vinegar you have used.

 2. Attach the Bag

-- Tie: Carefully use either a zip tie, shoelace or hair elastic to secure the bag.
-This is where an extra pair of hands come in handy.
-Make sure that it’s fastened and won’t fall when you let go.
+- Tie: Use a zip tie, strong elastic band, or other string to secure the bag.
+This is where an extra pair of hands will come in handy.
+Make sure the bag is secured tightly and won’t fall off the shower head when you release it.

-- Wait: Once secure, leave it to work for at least one hour.
-For a deeper clean, let it sit overnight.
+- Wait: Once secure, leave the solution to work for at least an hour.
+For a more comprehensive clean, leave it overnight.

 4. Remove and Rinse

-- Remove the bag: After it’s been sizzling the scale away, carefully remove the bag.
+- Remove the bag: When the solution has had enough time to break up the scale, carefully remove the bag.

-- Wipe: You can run an old toothbrush or a cloth over the jet holes for added cleaning power.
+- Wipe: You can use an old toothbrush or cloth on the nozzles if there are any stubborn deposits.

-- Run the water: Open the water and let it run for a minute to remove the vinegar odor.
+- Run the water: Run the shower for a minute to test it and remove any residual vinegar odor.

-How to Clean Shower Head Using Commercial Cleaner
+How to Clean a Shower Head Using Commercial Cleaner

-- Your preferred commercial cleaner, for example, Simple Green or CLR.
+- Your preferred commercial cleaner, such as Simple Green or CLR.